wickenico/etf-ticker-widget.js/README.md

 # etf-ticker-widget.js
-A Scriptable widget that shows the yesterday's etf cours based on leeway API.
+A Scriptable widget that shows the yesterday's etf course based on leeway API.

 ## Prerequisites
 - To use this Widget you need an API key from Leeway.